majidorc/parse-email/README.md

-# Email Auto-Responder
+# Automated Email Parser and Notification System

-An automated email processing system that extracts booking information from incoming emails and sends formatted responses.
-Built for Vercel deployment.

-For a detailed history of changes, please see the [Changelog](CHANGELOG.md).
+This project is a Vercel serverless function that automates the processing of booking notification emails.
+It has evolved from a simple email parser to a more robust system with database persistence and scheduled reminders.

 ## Features

-- **Automatic Email Processing**: Receives emails via a webhook and forwards them for parsing.
-- **Config-Driven Parsing**: Uses a `config.json` file to map sender email addresses to specific parsers, allowing for easy customization without code changes.
-- **Multi-Format Support**: Comes with pre-built parsers for different email structures:
-  - `BokunParser`: For table-based emails (e.g., from GetYourGuide, Viator).
-  - `ThailandToursParser`: For plain-text emails with various formats.
-- **Smart Information Extraction**: Each parser is tailored to extract key booking details like booking number, tour date, program name, customer name, passenger count, and hotel/pickup location.
-- **Automated Response**: Sends a standardized, formatted confirmation email with the extracted information.
-- **Vercel Ready**: Designed for easy deployment with Vercel serverless functions.
+- **Email Parsing**: Receives raw email content via a webhook, identifies the sender, and uses the appropriate parser (`Bokun.io`, `ThailandTours.co.th`) to extract key booking details.
+- **Database Storage**: Saves all successfully parsed bookings into a Vercel Postgres database.
+This provides a persistent record of all tours.
+- **Dual Notifications**: Immediately sends a formatted confirmation request via both **Email** and **Telegram** upon receiving a new booking.
+- **Scheduled Daily Reminders**: A cron job runs automatically every morning at 8:00 AM (Asia/Bangkok time) to find all tours scheduled for the current day and sends a reminder notification.

 ## How It Works

-1. An email is sent to your designated inbox (e.g., a Gmail account).
+1.  **Email Forwarding**: A companion Google Apps Script (`email-forwarder.gs`) monitors a Gmail account for unread emails from specified senders (e.g., `no-reply@bokun.io`).
-2. A **Google Apps Script** (see `email-forwarder.gs`) forwards the raw email content to the Vercel webhook (`/api/webhook`).
+2.  **Webhook Trigger**: The script forwards the raw email content to the `/api/webhook` endpoint.
-3. The webhook receives the email and identifies the sender's address.
+3.  **Parsing & Storage**: The webhook parses the email, extracts the booking information, and saves it to the Postgres database.
-4. It consults `config.json` to find the correct parser for that sender.
-5. The selected parser extracts the booking information.
-6. A formatted confirmation email is sent to your business address.
+4.  **Initial Notification**: An immediate notification is sent via Email and Telegram.
+5.  **Daily Cron Job**: Vercel's cron service triggers the same `/api/webhook?cron_job=true` endpoint daily.
+6.  **Reminder Notification**: The function queries the database for bookings matching the current local date, and sends reminders for any that are found.

+## Environment Variables

+The following environment variables must be configured in your Vercel project:

+- `SMTP_HOST`: Host for your email sending service.
+- `SMTP_PORT`: Port for the email service.
+- `SMTP_USER`: Username for the email service.
+- `SMTP_PASS`: Password for the email service.
+- `FROM_EMAIL`: The email address to send notifications from.
+- `POSTGRES_URL`: The connection string for your Vercel Postgres database.
+- `TELEGRAM_BOT_TOKEN`: Your Telegram bot's API token.
+- `TELEGRAM_CHAT_ID`: The ID of the Telegram chat where notifications should be sent.
+---
+*This README was last updated on June 22, 2025.*

 ## Configuration